bjs250/bjs250.github.io/audit.md

 3. Product managers needed a way to measure the engagement rate with notifications

-So this is why we built a centralized notification audit log
+So this is why we built a centralized notification audit log.
+This would be an internal tool to assess the health of notifications in aggregate, and the outcomes of notifications sent to individual users.

 ## How notifications work